Sermon on the 'Mount (South Park): Release

 "Sermon on the 'Mount" was first broadcast on July 23, 2025, on Comedy Central.
 The episode premiered less than a day after Stone and Parker signed a $1.5 billion deal with Paramount.
 In a thank you message to the CEO and COO of Paramount, Parker said that they are "focused on building something special and doing whatever it takes to bring championships to this city."

-While 430,000 viewers watched the original airing on Comedy Central, the episode reached number one status on Paramount+ as word began to spread about its content.
+While 430,000 viewers watched the original airing on Comedy Central, the episode reached number-one status on Paramount+ as word began to spread about its content.
 Cross-platform, the episode's ratings were reportedly a record high since 1999.

 Reception

 Stuart Heritage from The Guardian called the episode a "grand dare" from Parker and Stone for Trump to sue them.
 He added:

 "Considering that South Park has always been known for its unvarnished satire, and for an extraordinarily responsive production process that allows it to comment on events almost until the moment of broadcast, the first episode of its 27th season always had the potential to sting.
 And since that first episode – entitled Sermon on the 'Mount – is a scorching critique of both Paramount's cowardice and Trump's eagerness to ride roughshod over his own voters, sting it does."

 Rolling Stone writer Alan Sepinwall lauded the episode's scathing critique of the American president, writing "At precarious moments like this, certain things need to be said out loud, even if they're being packaged with juvenile dick jokes.
 When so many of their peers are too scared to offer even a mealy-mouthed version of criticism, Parker, Stone, and South Park just went for it."

 Joe Rogan praised the episode on his podcast, "describing it as 'hilarious' and [called South Park] 'the greatest show of all time.'"

+The episode received the 2026 Primetime Emmy Award for Outstanding Animated Program.